Flash496/A-Basic-Network-Scanner-using-python/README.md

 # The Basic Network Scanner

 This project is a simple and basic implementation of a network scanner.
-It is intended for educational purposes and can be beneficial for anyone interested in basic networking or who is looking for a project for their CSE course.
+It allows you to scan a target IP address and a range of ports to check if they are open.
+This enables us to take initiative into dealing with those potential backdoors and making our network security stronger.
+This project is intended for educational purposes and can be beneficial for anyone interested in basic networking or who is looking for a project for their CSE course.

 ## Description